 Ancient Egypt Historical Fiction Book Series

-First up are the series.
-This is not an exhaustive list, but like I mention below, I wanted to focus on those that have stood the test of time and that continue to be highly-rated.
+First up is the series.
+This is not an exhaustive list, but like I mention above, I wanted to focus on those that have stood the test of time and that continue to be highly-rated.
 I have put these in order from oldest to newest.

 Naguib Mahfouz Ancient Egypt Trilogy